pczcanda/os-gatos/README.md

 7. **Tests**

-   More test scenarios can be added to the app
+   More  unit and integration tests for components and API interactions to ensure reliability and robustness.